yaklein/bbpress-like-button/readme.txt

 You can ask questions about the plugin in the plugin official site: [bbPress Like Button](http://jordiplana.com/bbpress-like-button-plugin)

 == Change Log ==
+= 1.4 =
+* **MAJOR UPGRADE**
+* Fixed broken plugin
+* Removed custom database table creation and usage
+* Moved all data saving to Wordpress native tables
+* Fixed static files loading
+* Rework on Like logs (removed date timestamp and sortable options for the grid)
+* Code clean up
+* New translation: Serbo-Croatian
 = 1.3 =
 * Fixed activation hook error (creating plugin table)
 * Added Macedonian language